Arnob-B/JU_IT_27_labs/semester-5/os/file_format.md

-our assignment involves using 3 languages
+our assignment involves the use of 3 languages
 1. bash or shell scripting
 2. python
 3. c

+# templates for each of them
+> [!IMPORTANT]
+> u should strictly follow them

 # bash or shell script
 ``` shell